 Stephen J Ross

 Surveys cognitive psychology related to the mental processes associated with acquiring, storing, transforming, and using knowledge.
 Topics include perception, attention, learning, memory, metacognition, imagery, language, problem solving, and decision-making.
 Emphasizes identifying these concepts in everyday situations and application to educational and criminal justice fields.
 May not be taken for credit if TPSYCH 355 already taken.
-Prerequisite: TPSYCH 100.
+Prerequisite: either TPSYCH 100 or PSYCH 101.